 The question is; since you've learned several languages, how do you keep up on all of them?
-You know you shouldn't try learning two languages at once, but what about practicing and improving two languages that you already know fairly well?
+You know you should not try learning two languages at once, but what about practicing and improving two languages that you already know fairly well?

-My current strategy tip for that is to hire tutors to just chat with you once a week or once every couple of weeks.
-I do Hungarian for an hour every two weeks and it's been keeping that language at a decent B1/B2 level.
+Our current strategy tip for that is to hire tutors to just chat with you once a week or once every couple of weeks.
+Gabe does Hungarian for an hour every two weeks and it's been keeping that language at a decent B1/B2 level for him.
 It's definitely not getting much BETTER, but it's also not dying off.
-I do Japanese for an hour every week.
+He does Japanese for an hour every week.
 That one's also keeping afloat at a B1 level or so.
-I'm pretty sure I'm losing some of my writing skills in both languages (especially in Japanese).
-If I had more time, I'd want to devote some of my time to watching Anime with Japanese subtitles, which I think would help me do a better job of maintaining my written Japanese.
+He complains about losing some of his writing skills in both languages (especially in Japanese).
+If he has more time, he wants to devote some of his time to watching Anime with Japanese subtitles, which we know would help him (and anyone for that matter) do a better job of maintaining his written Japanese.

-I'd strongly recommend the same; you've spent so much time on Turkish...if it's an expense you can afford, it's likely worth the $5-$8 every week or two weeks to have someone to chat with and maintain it.
-Otherwise I think your best bet is finding TV in that language and setting aside routine times to watch it.
-Then focus the rest of your time on Spanish, reach a level you like, and then switch to maintenance for Spanish and switch to full on studying mode for
+We'd strongly recommend the same for you; you've spent so much time on Turkish...if it's an expense you can afford, it's likely worth the $5-$8 every week or two weeks to have someone to chat with and maintain it.
+Otherwise, we think your best bet is finding TV in that language and setting aside routine times to watch it.
+Then focus the rest of your time on Spanish, reach a level you like, and then switch to maintenance for Spanish and switch to full-on studying mode for